[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Do a great job with a client and not only do you get repeat business they tell others about you.
 Do a bad job and the reverse is true.

 To a non-Christian, Don would have been considered crazy for taking the positions with Southern Baptist.
-Going to the Home Mission Board was definitely a step down in pay and prestige for Don Rutledge.
-Why would someone leave a super position to take a drastic cut in pay and work with people who generally did not understand photojournalism?
-Why would Don repeat the cut in pay and prestige and leave the Home Mission Board to go the Foreign Mission Board?
-The answers to these questions only come from one source and that source is God.
+Going to the Home Mission Board was a step down in pay and prestige for Don Rutledge.
+Why would someone leave a superposition to drastically cut salary and work with people who generally did not understand photojournalism?
+Why would Don repeat the cut in pay and prestige and leave the Home Mission Board to go to the Foreign Mission Board?
+The answers to these questions only come from one source, and that source is God.

-Don turned down positions with Life magazine, Associated Press and many others.
-The Associated Press job would allow Don to travel the country doing any feature story that he wanted to do.
-The AP job also would require him to go with the President of the United States on any over seas coverages.
-Don turned down what most would have not thought twice about taking as jobs.[54]
+Don turned down positions with Life magazine, Associated Press, and many others.
+The Associated Press job would allow Don to travel the country doing any feature story he wanted.
+The AP job also would require him to go with the President of the United States on any overseas coverages.
+Don turned down what most would not have thought twice about taking as jobs.[54]

-Don did not follow the normal direction that most Americans seek.
+Don did not follow the average direction that most Americans seek.
 He did not climb the ladder as most would.
-In our culture we are trained to continue to go up vertically.
-We move through our school years doing this and most continue to do the same in the corporate ladder climb.
+In our culture, we are trained to continue to go up vertically.
+We move through our school years doing this, and most continue to do the same in the corporate ladder climb.
 However, Don learned to follow his Lord——Jesus.
 Whenever Don decided, there was no brass ring to grab.
-In hindsight Don’s life is a testimony to how the Lord takes care of his children.
+In hindsight, Don’s life is a testimony to how the Lord cares for his children.

-John Howard Griffin as a black man in New Orleans in 1956.
+John Howard Griffin was a black man in New Orleans in 1956.
 (Photo by: Don Rutledge)

-John Howard Griffin getting dressed in a hotel in 1956.
+John Howard Griffin was getting dressed in a hotel in 1956.
 (Photo by: Don Rutledge)

-John Howard Griffin looking at movies playing.
-When going in as a black man he would have a separate entrance.
+John Howard Griffin is looking at movies playing.
+He would have a separate entrance when going in as a black man.
 (Photo by: Don Rutledge)

 John Howard Griffin as a black man and polishing shoes for a white man.
 (Photo by: Don Rutledge)

 Don’s life has been a testimony to other photographers who are not Christian.
-He is asked often to speak at conferences for the National Press Photographers, Atlanta Press Photographers, The Southern Short Course and also speaks for numerous camera clubs around the country.
+He is often asked to speak at conferences for the National Press Photographers, Atlanta Press Photographers, and The Southern Short Course and also speaks for numerous camera clubs around the country.

 This writer concludes that Don has exemplified better than most that following your Lord does not mean giving yourself to a lesser life.
-Those that earlier criticized Don for leaving Black Star to work with Southern Baptist have called him over and over asking if there are any openings for them to serve.[55]
+Those who earlier criticized Don for leaving Black Star to work with Southern Baptist have repeatedly called him asking if there are any openings for them to serve.[55]

-For those who want to follow in Don’s footsteps they need to be warned that the road that Don has paved, still has pot holes and other problems that will require one to still proceed with caution.
+Those who want to follow in Don’s footsteps need to be warned that the road that Don has paved still has potholes and other problems that will require one to proceed cautiously.
 They must realize Don focused on relationships with all those around him.
 They must build strong relationships.

-One does not build this type of relationships by looking out for themselves alone.
-Don was not around a great deal at the Foreign Mission Board, but he knew how to put all at ease around him.
+One does not build this relationship by looking out for themselves alone.
+Don was not around much at the Foreign Mission Board, but he knew how to put all at ease around him.
 He was well known for the stories that he told.
 Don always had a story to tell and keep people laughing.

 Brazil

-Don ability with people is strongly related to his relationship with Christ.
-No matter how good one is with the camera or with words, they must understand that Don’s success is due to his diligence and patience given to him by Jesus Christ.
+Don’s ability with people is strongly related to his relationship with Christ.
+No matter how good one is with the camera or words, one must understand that Don’s success is due to the diligence and patience given to him by Jesus Christ.
 You will never hear Don preaching or grabbing shirt collars to witness.
-Due to Don’s life many have come to see the compassion that Christ has for the world.
-Looking at Don’s photographs allows one to see the world in a Christian perspective.
-One does not have to work with a Christian institution to do what Don does so well.
-One only need a Lord that they call their master to understand how he does it all——his Lord enables him.
+Due to Don’s life, many have seen Christ’s compassion for the world.
+Looking at Don’s photographs allows one to see the world from a Christian perspective.
+One does not have to work with a Christian institution to do what Don does well.
+One only needs a Lord they call their master to understand how he does it all——his Lord enables him.

 This writer has enjoyed seeing the world, approximately 137 countries, and all of the United States without ever leaving his own home.

-Don has worked for Black Star photo agency in New York for over thirty years.
+Don has worked for the Black Star photo agency in New York for over thirty years.
 He has also worked for the Home Mission and the Foreign Mission Boards of the SBC.
 He has won more than 400 awards for his work.
 In addition, he has been published in many magazines and books around the globe.
-His work has taken him throughout all fifty states, all of Canada, and 135 countries.
+His career has taken him throughout all fifty states, Canada, and 135 countries.

 Today, Rutledge is a mentor to many professional photographers and students.
 All of the photojournalists in the Southern Baptist Convention point to Don as the reason they are where they are today.
 All of them hope one day to make the impact he has already made for Southern Baptists and the cause of missions.

 Having worked with Don Rutledge for many years, this writer has developed an excellent appreciation for him.
-He has understood that the common thread that binds all those in ministry is working with people.
-Don works with people so well that he has made significant changes in magazines with his soft encouraging voice.
+He has understood that working with people is the common thread that binds all those in ministry.
+Don works with people so well that he has made significant changes in magazines with his soft, encouraging voice.
 Wherever Don goes, he makes many friends.

 Figure 2 Every year, Carl Holden, a home missionary, takes his young people tubing from his church, Central Baptist.